Book Discussions and Author Visits

 Mobile Library Stop at Victory Woods

-Virtual Sci-Fi & Fantasy Book Club - The Vacuum of Space
+Virtual Sci-Fi & Fantasy Book Club - Cinder by Marissa Meyer

 Adult Lit Kit